Develop MVP: Introduction

 You might have heard how Amazon was founded in the garage of Jeff Bezos’ rented home.
 Do you know what the MVP of Amazon looked like?
 They started with a simple website with just a catalog of books.

 They implemented several iterations of the initial MVP.
 Now Amazon is one of the top largest retailers in the world.

 There are many such inspiring Minimum Viable Product examples from all over the world.
 But the most important question remains, what is the simple formula for success in MVP?

-We have compiled a list of essential checklists for building an MVP in this blog.
+We have compiled a list of essential checklists to develop MVP in this blog.
 And a 6-step MVP roadmap to kickstart your software development journey.

-One of the terms or jargon which is very popular in the product development world is an MVP (Minimum viable product).
+An MVP (Minimum viable product) is one of the terms or jargon that is very popular in the product development world is an MVP (Minimum viable product).
 The term MVP was coined by Frank Robinson and became popular through the book The Lean Startup by Eric Reis.

 An MVP is simply a launchable version of your product with minimal features.
 It allows testing and further development of your product.

 The first product you give to your first set of users to test and validate the value of your product idea.
 It is a foundational building block for your final digital product or mobile app.

 If you’re stuck at: